-The negotiator and the property owner execute, in duplicate, the TC 62-83A form, Memorandum of Understanding, (purchase agreement).
+The negotiator and the property owner execute, in duplicate, TC 62-235, Memorandum of Understanding, (purchase agreement).
 A signed copy shall be left with the owner; the other signed copy shall become a part of the district's permanent parcel file.

-If a parcel has multiple owners, the negotiator shall set forth in the TC 62-83A form the following, including information pertaining to spouses:
+If a parcel has multiple owners, the negotiator shall set forth in TC 62-235 the following, including information pertaining to spouses: